moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## Subscriber Interactions

-Subscribers interact with the Relays by sending a SUBSCRIBE_REQUEST ({{message-subscribe-req}}) control message for the tracks of interest.
+Subscribers interact with the Relays by sending a SUBSCRIBE ({{message-subscribe-req}}) control message for the tracks of interest.
 Relays MUST ensure subscribers are authorized to access the content associated with the Full Track Name.
 The authorization